TrueBlocks/trueblocks-core/README.md

 We are very open to your comments/questions.
 If you have fixes and ideas, see [How can I help?](#_how_can_i_help).

-## How can I help?
+## Contributing

-We’re really grateful for all commits and issues, from typos to major optimizations.
+We’re really grateful for all commits and issues.

-For some easier ways to help, here are a few things we’re trying to fix.

--   Coding

-    -   ❏ \[LINK TO FILE\]

-    -   ❏ \[LINK TO FILE\]
+If you find a bug, please do make an isssue.
+You probably found something we don't know about.

+We're also grateful for every PR, including simple typo fixes.

 For some harder ways to help, see our [full issues board.](https://app.zenhub.com/workspaces/trueblocks-workspace-5d680eb2a00eda0001a1bd65/board?repos=167762980,87072460,289506578)